07nobody/PrepX-PHP/README.md

 - **Basic leaderboards** to show rankings.

 ### ✅ **Email Notifications**
-- Basic email notifications for exam updates.
+- Email notifications for exam updates using Laravel Mail.

 ---